tlswg/tls-exported-authenticator/draft-ietf-tls-exported-authenticator.md

 HMAC over the hashed authenticator transcript with a Certificate message containing no CertificateEntries and the CertificateVerify message omitted.
 The HMAC is computed using the authenticator hash, using the Finished MAC Key as a key.
-This message is encoded as a Handshake Message but does not include any TLS record layer framing.
+This message is encoded as a TLS handshake message, including length and type field.
+It does not include TLS record layer framing.

 ~~~
 Finished = HMAC(Finished MAC Key, Hash(Handshake Context ||